FAQs

 What is a Grant VortexAir Hybrid?

 The VortexAir Hybrid is a combination of a high efficiency condensing oil boiler and an air source heat pump, interconnected using a control system, such that they operate together as a single unit.
-It is intended to be installed where a heat pump along may not be suitable for a particular application.
+It is intended to be installed where a heat pump alone may not be suitable for a particular application.

-How does a hybrid system work?
+How does a hybrid heating system work?

-The control system on the hybrid unit monitors the ambient (outside) air temperature and allows only the heat pump to operate when the air temperature is high enough for it to meet the heat demand of the building on its own.
+Each type of hybrid system works differently depending on its design and configuration.
+With the Grant VortexAir Hybrid, the control system on the hybrid unit monitors the ambient (outside) air temperature and allows only the heat pump to operate when the air temperature is high enough for it to meet the heat demand of the building on its own.
 At lower ambient air temperatures the boiler will operate alongside the heat pump, providing a boost to the flow temperature.
 When the ambient air temperature falls lower still, the boiler is operated at its full output at a higher flow temperature to enable the hybrid unit to meet the higher heating demand of the building.

 Read More